arthurmlima/cryptolmap/README.md

 * _top\_module_ is the HLS module which is the part of the code we chose to be implemented in hardware.
 It is best described in the following section.

-* _concat_ is a simple bit concatenation of the interrupts signals of _Axi DMA_.
+* _concat_ is a simple bit concatenation of the interrupts signals of _AXI DMA_.

-* _Axi Timer_ is conventional timer which is executed at the same FPGA frequency.
+* _AXI Timer_ is conventional timer which is executed at the same FPGA frequency.
 Used for profile results.

 ## HLS module

-The part of the algorithm in programmable logic consists of: hash sha256, logistic map dedicated to diffusion and the data treatment to encrypt the plain-image and generate the cipher-image.
+The part of the algorithm in programmable logic consists of: hash _SHA256_, logistic map dedicated to diffusion and the data treatment to encrypt the plain-image and generate the cipher-image.

 The following header is the main function.